 What does that have to do with long tail keywords?
-It comes down to the fact that long tail keywords allow Amazon PPC management agencies (and Amazon sellers) to really drill down into a specific niche.
+It’s all about the fact that long tail keywords allow Amazon PPC management agencies (and Amazon sellers) to really drill down into a specific niche.
 More importantly, it’s MUCH LOWER in the marketing funnel.

 Right down where shoppers become buyers!